math-ruch/yamal_group/index.md

 Moving further, we aimed to find the best day for releasing films in each genre.
 For this, we used two methods: Random Forest regression models and analysis of the mean revenue.
 When the results from these two methods differed, we relied on the mean revenue analysis, as it reflected the historical box office performance more accurately.
 This comprehensive approach enabled us to suggest the most strategic days for movie releases based on genre-specific audience behaviors.

 #### Visualizing Box Office Trends: A Weekday and Genre Heatmap
-We created a heatmap to visually present our findings, turning complex data into an easily understandable color spectrum.
+We created a heatmap to present our findings visually, turning complex data into an easily understandable color spectrum.
 This heatmap illustrates the average box office earnings for each genre on different weekdays.
 With just a glance, we could identify which days typically bring in higher revenues for each genre.

 We also added annotations to highlight the best days for releases.
 Where our Random Forest model and mean revenue analysis didn't agree, we marked the 'Best' day in red to indicate the discrepancy.
 This heatmap isn't just a simple chart; it's a comprehensive guide that helps us understand the patterns in box office earnings based on the day of the week and genre.